 You can search for full details of a range of treatments or conditions simply by selecting a letter.

-Several different rehydration products are available from pharmacies or on prescription from your GP, including solutions that are suitable for infants and children.
+There are several different rehydration products available over-the-counter from pharmacies or on prescription from your GP, including solutions that are suitable for infants and children.

 They may need to be admitted to hospital for treatment.
 In particular, babies, infants and elderly people will need urgent treatment if they become dehydrated.

 Fluid may be given up the nose using a nasogastric tube or using a saline drip into a vein (intravenously).
 This will provide essential nutrients faster than using solutions that you drink.

 If you have had bowel surgery, some rehydration solutions may not contain enough salt.
 In this case, you will need a higher-strength solution.
 Your GP or surgeon will be able to recommend a suitable rehydration solution for you.